djchie/webreg_scrapy/README.md

 # Commands to run:

+  - To crawl courses into database
+    - scrapy crawl course_scrapy
+  - To crawl courses into database and store them into courses.json
     - scrapy crawl course_scrapy -o courses.json
-    - To crawl courses and store them into courses.json

 # TODO: